epequeno/pequeno.in/draft-rhce-rhel7-p1.md

 published: true
 ---

-# System Configureation and management
+# System Configuration and management

 This is the first in a three part series covering the objectives for the Red Hat Certified Engineer (RCHE, EX300) exam.